jaredfaris/Presentation-JSON-REST/rest/01_slide.md

 # Verb That Noun! #
 * You probably know these.
 Your web browser does them all the time.
 * POST - Create something new.
 Ex:  A form posting your credit card data creates a new transaction
 * GET - Return a resource.
-Ex:  A get call on a URI returns a webpage
+Ex:  A get call on a URI returns a web page

 !SLIDE smbullets small
 # Verb That Noun Again! #